Section 5.3 — Bayesian linear models#

 Partial correlation scale?#

-Compare to previous results#
+Comparing to frequentist results#

 # compare with statsmodels results